Pharmacy (PHAR)

 Recommended: First year standing in PharmD program

-PHAR 729, PRINCIPLES OF EVIDENCE-BASED MEDICINE I: INFORMATION SCIENCE, 3 Credits
+PHAR 729, EVIDENCE-BASED PRACTICE I: DRUG INFORMATION SCIENCE, 3 Credits

-Students will learn to identify appropriate information resources and will systematically collect, arrange, and analyze pertinent information related to a particular patient or drug product problem.
+Identifies appropriate information resources and systematically collects, arranges, and analyzes pertinent information related to a particular patient or drug product question.

 Recommended: First-year standing in PharmD program